-Photography isn’t about holding a camera, taking a picture and sharing photos, that’s what the majority of people do every day with their smartphones.
-You could be forgiven if you believe that the purpose of taking photos is to share them on social media, whether or not they are faked selfies or emotional acts of expression.
-For the most part, the cameras which most of us carry every day are used to take photographs.
-There is another group of people, we use our cameras to create photographs.
+Photography isn’t about holding a camera, taking a picture and sharing photos, that’s what we all do every day with our smartphones.
+Most of us today assume the the purpose of taking photos is to share them on social media, whether or not they are faked selfies or emotional acts of expression.
+For the most part, the cameras which most of us carry every day are used to takephotographs.
+But there is more to photography that this, we createphotographs.

 This is an important distinction because photographs are created for different purposes, they are created for art, for documentary reasons, for memories, for sharing on social media, to sell products, to take photographs of dead babies, the list goes on and on.

 The controversy appears to stem from people being offended that her portrait did not conform to their idea of what a portrait is.
 Photography is subjective, it can mean different things to people.